NexPlayer/Android-SDK/Synchronization-Feature-android.md

-# Enabling Synchronization Feature on Android
+# Enabling Video Synchronization Feature

 ## What is Nexplayer's synchronization feature?

-NexPlayer synchronization feature technology allows you to play a video stream synchronously on different devices using the DASH SPD value.
+NexPlayer synchronization feature technology allows you to sync the video arrival and play/stream video synchronously across different devices using the DASH SPD value.
 This is also possible for HLS streams by controlling the SPD value from the client-side.

 ## How to enable synchronization feature in the sample application